 When your partner shares, keep an open mind/heart—and assume positive intent.
 Just as important as it is to begin the counseling process with an open mind, you should also make sure to assume the best possible intention(s) of your partner and counselor, too.
 This means, for example, taking your partner’s contributions at face value—assuming that they, like you, are there to put in the work and save the marriage.

-What Makes Well Marriage Center’s Marriage-Friendly Counseling Work So Well?
+What Makes Well Marriage Center’s Pro-Relationship Counseling Work So Well?

-At Well Marriage Center, we provide a strengths-based, marriage-friendly approach to counseling.
+At Well Marriage Center, we provide a strengths-based, pro-relationship approach to counseling.
 This means getting to know our clients and their relationships, exploring root issues, developing effective communication, and providing personalized counseling recommendations.

 It all begins with the understanding that no two couples are the same.
 That’s why our process builds its foundation on a relationship’s strengths and works to develop those strengths into better, healthier relationships.
 Here’s how our process works: